danielefongo/attributes/README.md

 Attributes offers utility functions to manipulate complex attributes on modules.

 A typical usage could be inside macros that need to enrich modules before their compilation.
-You can set, get, update or delete attributes' tree using partial or full path.
+You can set, get, update or delete attributes' tree.

 ```elixir
 defmodule MyModule do